awconway/spiritR/README.md

 Contained within the template is a section for each of the elements that should be adressed in a clinical trial protocol.
 Links to the SPIRIT statement guidance about what should be addressed in each element are provided.

-Using this Rmarkdown template for clinical trial protocol will also allow you to use of the clinicaltrials.gov API to  uploading information from your protocol developed in your Rmardown file to a new record in the registry.
+Functions in this package provide the functionality to  upload information from the protocol developed in your Rmardown file to a new record in the clinicaltrials.gov registry.

 # Installing the package